felixDHb/RaMap/tutorial.md

 | MgO-Cr2O3.txt | Magnesiochromite | MgCr_2O_4 | #66CA7A |
 | NiCr2O4.txt | Nickelchromite | NiCr_2O_4 | #EE7600 |
 <br>

-> :bulb: This internal database only needs to be created once.
-It is then automatically saved as a `.json` file in the same directory as the Raman mapping file (in our case under *dict_ref_Mapping_Large_02.json*).
-> When the same mapping is processed again in the workflow, the system automatically accesses this JSON file and retrieves the required information.
->
-> If reference data changes (e.g., new entries are added or colors need to be updated), this can be done directly in the JSON file.
-Alternatively, the file can be removed from the directory, forcing it to be regenerated.
->
-> If the JSON file is not found in the directory, the procedure must be repeated.

 ## 3 Display and save intermediate results?